ramonsaraiva/django-expiry/README.md

 #### Expiry rules for anonymous users only

-Processed whenever a session is
+Processed whenever a session is fresh.
+Rules are triggered in `ExpirySessionMiddleware`.

     EXPIRY_ANON_SESSION_RULES = (
         (lambda request: request.META.get('REMOTE_ADDR') == '192.168.0.1', 999)